kziovas/practise-sanic-rest-api-to-do-list/README.md

 # todolist-practise
-This is an attempt to practise various technologies, tools and design patterns by building a simple "To Do List" app.
+An attempt to practise various technologies, tools and design patterns by building a simple "To Do List" app.

 A miniature python microservices app is build.